pneisen/qmk_winry315/readme.md

 # Custom QMK firmware keymap for winry315

-I bought this macro pad on AliExpress under the brand name SpiderIsland Tech Co, but I have also seen other names.
+I bought this macro pad on AliExpress under the brand name SpiderIsland Tech Co, but I have also seen other names including Da vinci.

 It is a square macro pad with 15 keys and 3 rotory encoders.